 Progress so far - February 2021

 This has been a very challenging first year.
 Due to delays associated with the COVID-19 pandemic, resulting in the closure of clinical sites for patient recruitment in South Africa, only 52 out of the 100 anticipated patients were recruited through the original study.
-However, a larger study is about to start that will allow recruitment of additional patients for our planned experiments.
-Additionally, the team has also established a study to investigate neurological manifestations of COVID-19 in the context of TBM and this will allow the recruitment of further patients.
+However, a larger study has started that will allow recruitment of additional patients for our planned experiments.
+During disruption caused by lockdowns, the team also established a study to investigate neurological manifestations of COVID-19 that will be reported shortly.

 Achievements during the past 12 months include collection and processing of samples from 45 patients in South Africa that were processed further at the Francis Crick Institute.
 However, results are currently pending due to suspension of all non-COVID-related work.